 In Years 1 and 2 pupils are, for the most part, taught by the class teacher.
-In English, Maths and Science the pupils are grouped within class by ability.
+In English, Maths and Science the pupils are usually grouped within class by ability.
+The children are taught phonics daily and streamed in phonic phase ability groups across Key Stage One.
 The other subjects are taught by specialist staff (see Curriculum Plan 2b).
 All subjects are differentiated to meet the needs of the individual learners.